-Mayor Hancock to sign ordinance protecting immigrants in Denver on Thursday
+Hancock to sign ordinance protecting immigrants in Denver on Thursday

 “Our goal is to build cooperative, respectful relationships with our law enforcement partners.
 While we will continue our efforts to work with Denver’s city government in support of public safety, it is disappointing that they have taken such an extreme step in the wrong direction.”

-Hancock will sign the bill and the Executive Order in a ceremony Thursday at 2:30 p.m.
+Hancock will sign the bill and the executive order in a ceremony at 2:30 p.m.
+Thursday.AlertMe